fangherk/oura_visualizer/README.md

 Add a `.credentials.json` with `CLIENT_ID` and `CLIENT_SECRET` found on the Oura app.
 Run redis with the defaults locally (planning to add docker, so this doesn't need to be done).

+The batch pipeline can be run as:
 `dagster pipeline execute -f batch.py -n get_all_data`

+To run redis, run `make redis`.

 The frontend uses react and parcel, which packages everything out of the box.
 For running the frontend, use `make frontend`.

-For running the flask server, just use `python server.py`.
+For running the flask server, just use `make backend`.

+Alternatively, just run `make all`.

+The current result can either be found on http://localhost:5000/ or http://localhost:1234/ !

 ## Plan